fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 performance on short keys.
 As a result it should give fair performance for typical hash table applications.
-This code passes the SMHasher tests, and has no known bad seeds:
+This code passes the SMHasher tests, and has no known bad seeds.

 ##### Example